stephperillo/Amazon_Vine_Analysis/README.md

 Is there any positivity bias for reviews in the Vine program?

 Since the percentage of 5-star unpaid reviews is higher than the percentage of paid 5-star reviews, there is not a large amount of evidence proving extreme positivity bias.
-That is not to say that there is no option of any positivity bias.
+That is not to say that there is no positivity bias.

 ##### Recommendations